HBPMedical/pytest-mip/README.md

-# pytest_mip: Pytest and Selenium -based integration tests of the up-and-running MIP federations
+# `pytest_mip`: Pytest and Selenium -based integration tests of the up-and-running MIP federations

-This tool provides integration tests, written in Python, based on `selenium` and `pytest` for testing the up-and-running MIP federations.
-For portability and easy deployment, the tests are encpsulated in a Docker software container.
+This open-source tool provides integration tests, written in Python, based on `selenium` and `pytest` for testing the up-and-running federations of the MIP.
+For portability and easy deployment, the tests are encapsulated in a Docker software container image.

 ## Prerequisites

-This tool requires the Docker to be installed.
+This tool is intended to be run using its Docker image and so Docker is required to be installed.

 ## How to build the Docker image